GoogleChrome/web.dev/src/site/content/en/blog/fugu-status/index.md

   </table>
 </div>

 ## Capabilities available as an origin trial {: #origin-trial }

-These APIs are available as an [origin trial][ot-dashboard].
+These APIs are available as an [origin trial][ot-dashboard] in Chrome.
 Origin trials provide an opportunity for us to validate experimental features and APIs, and make it possible for you to provide feedback on their usability and effectiveness in  broader deployment.

-Opting into an origin trial allows you to build demos and prototypes that your beta testing users can try for the duration of the trial without requiring them to flip any special flags in Chrome.
+Opting into an origin trial allows you to build demos and prototypes that your beta testing users can try for the duration of the trial without requiring them to flip any special flags in their browser.
 There's more info on origin trials in the [Origin Trials Guide for Web Developers][ot-guide].

 <div class="w-table-wrapper">
   <table>